 Stop Debt Collection Harassment

 The Fair Debt Collections Practices Act "FDCPA" is a consumer protection law that protects consumers from abuse, harassment, and deceptive actions from Debt Collectors.
-However, debt collectors still harass and abuse consumers every single day hoping that you would get annoyed or intimated into making a payment.
-Fortunately, you can sue the debt collectors for violating your consumer rights under the FDCPA and it doesn't matter if you owe the debt or not.
-The debt collectors are counting on the fact that you are unaware or your rights as a debtor and do not know that you are entitled to a free private attorney when they violate the FDCPA.
+However, debt collectors still harass and abuse consumers every single day hoping that you would get annoyed or intimidated into making a payment.
+Fortunately, you can sue debt collectors for violating your consumer rights under the FDCPA and it doesn't matter if you owe the debt.
+The debt collectors are counting on the fact that you are unaware or your rights and do not know that you are entitled to a free private attorney when they violate the FDCPA.